spack/spack/lib/spack/docs/workflows.rst

    #.
 Run ``spack install mylib``.

    #.
 Run this script to generate the ``module load`` commands or
-      filesystem view that needed to use this software.
+      filesystem view needed to use this software.

 #.
 Be aware that your users might encounter unexpected bootstrapping
-   issues on their machines, especially they are running on older systems.
+   issues on their machines, especially if they are running on older systems.
 The :ref:`getting_started` section should cover this, but there could always be issues.